imdhemy/leetCode/notes/bitwise-operators.md

 ## Left shift `<<`

-It takes two numbers, right shifts the bits of the first operand, the second operand decides the number of places to shift.
+It takes two numbers, left shifts the bits of the first operand, the second operand decides the number of places to shift.

 |     | 8   | 4   | 2   | 1   | Value |